edghyhdz/fraud_detection_classifier/README.md

 # 2 Proposed problem solution

 The graph on the left, shows a sample fraccion (`5%`) of `amount` vs `oldbalanceOrg` for the case in which `isFraud == 0`.
-The shaded line indicates when an overlapp between `isFraud == 1` and `isFraud == 0` is happening.
+The shaded area indicates when an overlapp between `isFraud == 1` and `isFraud == 0` is present.
 Meaning that we can keep the data which lies inside the shaded area.
 And thus, use it in order to build our model.

 Once the data outside the shaded area has been removed, we obtain what is displayed on the right graph.